Inspired Natives Project

 This is not another charity pitch.
 We are honored to work with a small group of successful artists who maintain a large following and strong web presence.
 Just like Louie a few years ago, they simply struggle to meet demand with their handmade goods because the knowledge about how to develop products based on their art -- and the capital needed to do so -- is largely absent in our communities.
-In collaboration with these arts entrepreneurs - called "Inspired Natives" - we will help each other grow.
+In collaboration with these arts entrepreneurs -- called "Inspired Natives" -- we will help each other grow.

 Our Inspired Natives are the individuals whose work appears when in-house designers at mainstream companies Google "Native art" for inspiration.
-With the end result being more "Native Inspired" goods on the market, this kind of creative mining makes bringing Native-made and designed product to market even more important.
+With the result being more "Native-inspired" goods on the market that ultimately squeeze out Native artists, this kind of creative mining makes bringing Native-made and designed products to market even more important.

-"Native Inspired" product represents not only a missed opportunity for talented Native artists to build knowledge through collaboration, it also presents a tangible barrier to Native arts entrepreneurs who must compete for a spot on shelves already dominated by non-Native companies producing product featuring appropriated art.
-At the same time, socially conscious consumers who appreciate Native themes and aesthetics - and tribal communities themselves - are consuming these products without conscious awareness of how patronage either supports or undermines the work of indigenous artists and entrepreneurs.
+Louie Gong has grown increasingly frustrated with “Native-inspired” clothing and other products produced by large companies.
+He believes each "Native-inspired" product represents not only a missed opportunity for talented Native artists to build knowledge through collaboration, it also presents a tangible barrier to Native arts entrepreneurs who must compete for a spot on shelves already dominated by non-Native companies producing product featuring appropriated art.
+At the same time, socially conscious consumers who appreciate Native themes and aesthetics -- and tribal communities themselves -- are consuming these products without conscious awareness of how their patronage either supports or undermines the work of indigenous artists and entrepreneurs.

 - Spread the word about our business and the way we do things

-- Use the hash tag #INSPIREDNATIVES Think before you buy a product featuring indigenous art.
+- Think before you buy a product featuring indigenous art.